 Teacher preparation students are strongly encouraged to apply for a minor in educational studies due to the extensive coursework involved through the department.
-Teacher candidates will student teach in “the professional semester,” that is offered currently only in the fall semester.
+Teacher candidates will student teach in “the professional semester,” that is offered only one semester during the academic year.
 Student teaching is an intensive full-time commitment that typically requires curtailing most extracurricular activities.

-Students who wish to gain New York State teacher certification have the option of completing their professional semester in the fall term following graduation as part of the ninth semester program.
+Students who wish to gain New York State teacher certification have the option of completing their professional semester as part of the ninth semester program.
 More information can be found on the department page of the University Catalog.

 Students pursuing teaching certification typically take EDUC 101 as their first education course.
 Those interested in teacher certification should meet with the Director of Teacher Preparation as early as possible to develop a program of study that fulfills certification requirements.